MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-sss.md

 - **Provide the most up-to-date content** - Equip site owners with SharePoint self-help content that is maintained by Microsoft and published as SharePoint evolves.

-## Summary of how to launch a SharePoint Success Site:
+## Summary of how to launch a SharePoint Success Site

 **Step 1:** Meet the pre-requisites to provisioning the SharePoint Success Site
 <br>